t-brink/LAMMPS-tutorial/05-molecular-dynamics-shear-test/README.txt

 describe the state of the system.
 Energies, forces, stresses, etc. can be derived.

-The file names are all of the format "structure.dump.*", where "*" is replaced with the timestep.
+The file names are all of the format "structure.dump.*.gz", where "*" is replaced with the timestep.
 The "dump_modify" command enforces that the timestep will be left-padded with zeros until the string has length 10.
 This ensures correct sorting in file managers and on the